Prior to joining the Rebels Community, Amanda has previous experience within Hawthorn Football Club’s Community team and Membership departments.

 Amanda is responsible for referee administration and appointments as well as maintaining community systems.
 Her role includes managing administration of competition data from all Community Competitions – both senior and junior.
 Amanda is also responsible for compiling and distributing a monthly newsletter to ensure all of our Community Stakeholders are constantly updated with the latest.

-A Sports Administration graduate from Deakin University, Chris began his time with Victorian Rugby Union in 2007 where he learnt the necessary skills and knowledge to progress to his position to now overseeing local community competitions.
+A Sports Administration graduate from Deakin University, Chris began his time with Victorian Rugby Union in 2007 where he learnt the necessary skills and knowledge to progress to his position to now managing the Victorian Rugby Union.

-Chris’ experience extends well into the Rugby ranks having run Junior Club Rugby in 2008 and Senior Club Rugby from 2009-2013 as well as numerous Rugby programs in Victoria.
+Chris’ experience extends well into the Rugby ranks having managed Community Rugby from 2013-2016.

 Dave has been part of the Victorian Rugby Union community for a number of years now, as a player but mostly as a Coach and a Volunteer.